Start9Labs/docs/src/user-manual/domains.md

 1. Access the DNS settings for the domain you want to use, usually in the registrar where you originally leased the domain.

+1. In StartOS, find your domain and click "View DNS" in its menu.

-1. Create the appropriate records as instructed by StartOS.
+1. Create the DNS records displayed.

-1. Click "Test" to ensure the records are successfully detected.
+1. Click "Test DNS" to ensure the records were successfully detected.

    ```admonish warning
    It might take a few minutes for your domain changes to take effect.
 You can test it using <a href="https://dnschecker.org" target="_blank">https://dnschecker.org</a>.